 After the service, we proceeded outside, everyone holding a balloon with a note attached for Olivia.
 We congregated in the parking lot and released them into the air, hoping that maybe she would see them.

-People ask me how Brooke and Brad are coping.
+People ask me all the time how Brooke and Brad are coping.

-SLOW DOWN AND LOOK AROUND.
+And it is with this in mind that I ask all of you to SLOW DOWN and LOOK AROUND.
 STOP BEING IN A HURRY.

-If you have an image of Olivia, a message for the family, or a moment you would like to share, this blog post will remain open indefinitely.
-Simply comment below or email me at email@example.com and I’ll add it to my thread.
+If you have an image of Olivia, a message for the family, or a moment you would like to share, this blog post will remain open indefinitely, simply comment below.
 You can also visit the foundation established in Olivia’s name on Facebook.

 Second, a trust has been established in Olivia’s memory.
 Donations can be made by mail and it’s goal is to help raise awareness of pedestrian safety.
 Please stop by, say hello and support this worthy endeavor.